howest-mct/2023-2024-projectone-ctai-TobiasPottier/Docs/Feedforward.md

 ## MVP02 (04/06/2024)  Teachers: Cristophe, Tijn, Claudia

 - Feedback: Works well, is good.
 On shedule.
+Will be nice to also see some maker part for next week.

 # Feedforward Conversations